OVERVIEW

 Government Funding

-The ICT50220 Diploma of Information Technology may be eligible for VET Student Loans for eligible domestic students.
+The ICT60220 Advance Diploma of Information Technology may be eligible for VET Student Loans for eligible domestic students.
 Contact our team to confirm your eligibility and understand your repayment obligations before enrolling.

 Eligibility criteria apply.
 Please contact the admissions team to confirm availability.